 - Pour half full of the hibiscus concentrate and add a dash of lime juice.

-- Add some cold water until the glass is full.
-You can also use soda water to make a bubbling hibiscus ice-tea.
+- Add some cold water until the glass is full and stir.
+You can also use soda water to make a bubbling hibiscus iced tea.

 You can adjust the amount of concentrate according to your preference.
 If you feel the iced tea is too strong, try adding less concentrate and more water and ice.